About the Attorney General's Office

 The Ethics Statement of the Office of the Attorney General Revised as of September 3, 2015

-The Office of the Attorney General is divided into 15 departments, each designated to represent agencies which provide particular categories of service to State residents.
+The Office of the Attorney General is divided into 15 sections, each designated to represent agencies which provide particular categories of service to State residents.
 The Attorney General also participates in the legislative process, maintains an active communication with citizens and investigates, in conjunction with the State Auditors, Whistleblower complaints.
-The overall work completed by this office in fiscal year 2016-17 is summarized in this report.
+The overall work completed by this office in fiscal year 2021-2022 is summarized in this report.

 Previous Annual Report